liuxher/catman/README.md

 jiathis:
   enable: false ## if you use jiathis as your share tool,the built-in share tool won't be display.
   id:    ## e.g. 1501277 your jiathis ID.
-  tsina: ## e.g. leaf-hsiao Your weibo id,It will be used in share button.
+  tsina: ## e.g. 1664838973 Your weibo id,It will be used in share button.

 #### Analytics
 google_analytics: